5l1v3r1/WhatsSpy-Public-wiki/troubleshooting.markdown

 Another problem can be the fact that you have no internet connection, to check this execute `ping google.com` and check if there are responses.

+**If you ran a long successful session** and got this error you might have a temporary WA ban.
+Try to switch to an secondary WA account or stop the tracker for a day.

 **Summary of requirements for this to work:**

 * Working internet connection (no proxy etc.) over port 443 (HTTPS).